As the new season approaches, we take a look at reasons to fall for Dulwich Hamlet FC.

 At most football grounds no view of the pitch is available from the club bar as a matter of policy.
 At Dulwich Hamlet, in a welcome outbreak of civilization, not only can you see the game from the bar, you can pick up your pint and wander around the ground with it, pausing only to throw it in the air in the event of a home goal.

-Several casks from local breweries are available on match days and word has it that ale may soon be sold from behind the goal.
+Several casks from local breweries are available on match days and an outside beer bar means you can now buy ale from behind the goal.
 Tip: Arrive early, buy a beer for each available hand.

 10. The Future